Your Rights as a Tenant in Washington State

-Try to hand deliver the letter or mail it “certified mail,” and “return receipt” at the post office.
+Try to hand- deliver the letter or mail it “certified mail,” with a “return receipt requested” at the post office.
 This will make it easier to prove the landlord got the letter.

 STEP 2 - Wait for the landlord to fix the problem.

-After you give the landlord the letter, they have a certain number of days to start repairs.
-How many depends on the problem:
+After you give the landlord the letter, they have a certain number of days to start making repairs.
+How many days depends on the problem:

 If you have no hot or cold water, heat, or electricity, or there is a life-threatening problem, the landlord has 24 hours to start repairs.
 RCW 59.18.070 (1).

-If the landlord does not start repairs within the required time, you have three options:
+If the landlord does not start repairs within the required time, you have 4 options:

-OPTION 1: You can move out if the landlord does not make repairs within the required time, and does not fix the situation within a reasonable time.
-All you need to do is give the landlord written notice that you are moving out.
+Option 1.
+You can move out if the landlord does not make repairs within the required time and does not fix the situation within a reasonable time.
+All you need to do is give the landlord written notice that you are moving out and the reason why.
 RCW 59.18.090(1).

 The landlord must return your deposits.
 They must also give you back the equivalent of the rent for the days you have already paid.
 Example: Your refrigerator breaks.
 You give the landlord proper written notice.
 They do not fix it after 72 hours.
 You move out on July 6.
 You have already paid rent for all of July.
 The landlord must give you back the equivalent of the rent for the rest of the 25 days in July.

-OPTION 2: Go to court or arbitration.
+Option 2.
+Go to court or mediation.
 You can hire a lawyer and go to court to force the landlord to make repairs.
 You cannot sue for repairs in Small Claims Court.

-If the landlord agrees, you can go to arbitration.
+If the landlord agrees, you can go to mediation.
 This is usually cheaper and quicker than court.
-“Expressions and Words You Should Know” at the end has more info.
 RCW 59.18.090(2).